 Within the Commonwealth, all the countries are regarded as equals and share common goals as per the 1971 Singapore Declaration and other agreements.
 Some of the common goals for these nations include good governance, promoting human rights, advocating for global peace, promoting democracy, and many other things.
 These goals are made possible through a number of projects such as the Commonwealth Games that take place once every four years.

 The US satisfies one of the first requirements of joining the Commonwealth, that is, it was a colony of Britain.
 Britain colonized the United States from the 16th century all the way to 1776 when it declared its independence.
 Upon its independence, the US became the first nation to get its independence from a colonial power originating from Europe.

 One of the reasons why the US has not already joined the Commonwealth may have to do with how the US gained its independence from the British during colonial times.
-Unlike other countries that were colonized by the British, the US had an extremely brutal war with the UK.
+The US had an extremely brutal war with the UK.
 After gaining independence, the US also went ahead and fought the British again a few decades later during the War of 1812.
 All these were things that possibly created bad blood between the two nations.

 Future of US Commonwealth Membership

 In addition, the US and the UK probably had little to gain from the US joining the Commonwealth.
 For this reason, neither country has ever really had the need for the US to join.
 However, following the withdrawal of the UK from the European Union (a move that is known as Brexit), the two countries began having talks for the US join.
 In fact, the Royal Commonwealth Society came up with the idea of opening a branch in the US with the plan for making the US an associate member.